1337codes/Transcribe-and-Translate-Audio-for-VLC/README.md

 This project uses OpenAI's Whisper model to translate a video into a specified language and generate subtitles in the SRT format.
 The generated subtitles can then be used in video players like VLC.

+OPSEC Note
+Once Whisper has run once, all following translations will be done offline, ensuring no data is sent to external servers.

 ## Prerequisites

 Before you begin, ensure you have the following installed: